Sisters of the Presentation, San Francisco Speak Out Against Racism

 We, as a Community of Women Religious, are committed to promoting respect and dignity of all people, and pledge ourselves and our prayers to confronting racism and prejudice on all levels, while calling on God’s healing grace.

 Following the exhortation of our foundress, Nano Nagle, to love one another and to spend ourselves for the poor, Presentation Sisters are committed to and actively engaged in the following Social Justice Actions: Ending Human Trafficking, Combating Climate Change, and Advocating for Immigrant & Ethnic Communities.

 Our call as women religious in these times includes intentionally staying attentive to the deeper invitations that the Coronavirus Pandemic is raising.
 To assist with this, each Monday throughout the crisis, the Leadership Conference for Women Religious (LCWR) plan to post a simple reflection that will pose some questions intended to help us be conscious of the transformation occurring within ourselves, our communities, the nation and the global community as we live through this crisis.
 We encourage all women religious, as well as our associates, colleagues, and friends to spend time with the questions – individually and, where possible, in contemplative dialogues with others.
-Click here to download this week’s reflection: 'Which Appointment Were You Born to Keep?'
+Click here to view and download this important series of reflections.

 Often in life, people need the support of others.
 Our older sisters pray for others as their ministry.
 If you have a personal need, special request, or other prayer intention for which you would like the Sisters of the Presentation to pray, please click on the button below to submit a request for prayers, intentions or a chapel enrollment to have the sisters join you in prayer for an occasion or through a time of sadness.